nickbrandt/GitLab/doc/user/project/repository/reducing_the_repo_size_using_git.md

    git push origin --force 'refs/replace/*'
    ```

-   Refer to the Git documentation on [`replace`](https://git-scm.com/book/en/v2/Git-Tools-Replace) for how this works.
+   Refer to the Git [`replace`](https://git-scm.com/book/en/v2/Git-Tools-Replace) documentation for information on how this works.

 1. Run a [repository cleanup](#repository-cleanup).